The perfect frame is just the beginning. Bronze Optical is about excellent eyewear, superior service, and pricing that’s straightforward and fair.

 Your vision is too important to trust to a novice, and no one should be rushed through purchasing decisions.
 Our services include a scheduled, no-obligation eyewear consultation during which you will be the focus of our attention.

 Please bring your current prescription to your scheduled consultation.
-If you do not have a prescription and need an exam, please call us to schedule with Dr. Andy Cook at Bronze Optical.
-If you have medical issues that may involve the health of your eyes, please call for our referral to an optometrist or ophthalmologist at the Froedert and the Medical College of Wisconsin Eye Institute.
+If you do not have a prescription and need an exam, please call us to schedule with the optometrist at Bronze Optical.
+If you have medical issues that may involve the health of your eyes, please call for our referral to an optometrist or ophthalmologist at the Froedtert and the Medical College of Wisconsin Eye Institute.

 Bronze Optical has access to the full range of lens materials, and the knowledge to determine which lens material best suits your prescription.

 CR-39 plastic or glass may be a fine choice for low to moderate prescriptions and for adult wearers.
-Because lenses made in these materials are heavier and thicker, they are not a good choice with larger frames or with stronger prescriptions or prescriptions with prisms.
+Because lenses made in these materials can be heavier and thicker, they are not a good choice with larger frames or with stronger prescriptions or prescriptions with prism.
 Glass lenses are not recommended for wearing during contact sports.
 Even heat-treated or chemically hardened lenses can break under certain conditions.
-However, there are industrial settings in which glass is the best lens material.
 Consultation questions enable us to identify the best material for you.

 Polycarbonate is a thin lens most advised for children and persons who engage in contact sports.
 This material is of exceptional impact resistance.
 It’s not unbreakable, but breakage is rare.
 (A nail can be driven through some polycarbonate lenses without their shattering.)
 Moderate prescriptions are best in this material.
 It is lightweight, thin, and in lower powers has good optics across the lens.
 Trivex, similar in many ways to polycarbonate, is the latest material for thin lenses in rimless frames, to minimize risk of “spider” cracking around the drill holes or edge grooving.